Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Reporting Gateway usage event - automatic reporting for online mode

-You can view the environment in **Amplify Central > Environment** once the Traceability Agent is installed.
+You can view the environment in *Enterprise Marketplace > Topology > Environments* once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Organization** menu.

 Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
 The Traceability Agent sends the usage counter to the platform on a regular basis (default is 15 minutes).